Alpha M. Ballard (Claus)

 Veterans' Park School

-By 1930, Alpha's father, Emerson, is remarried to Lucy P. Camper.
+By 1930, Alpha's father, Emerson, has married Lucy P. Camper.
 She is working as a clerk in the grocery store Emerson now owns on Cherry Street.
 Lucy died on January 11, 1955 and Emerson died on February 14, 1961.
 Both are buried in Kenosia Cemetery.

-Alpha marries Frederick Claus in 1947 and in 1948 they are living on Westville Avenue.
-Frederick is working for the H. McLachlan Hat Factory.
+Alpha marries Frederick Charles Claus in 1947.
+He was born in Ridgefield, on November 25, 1903.
+In 1948 they are living on Westville Avenue and Frederick is working for the H. McLachlan Hat Factory.
 They lived at several addresses in Danbury throughout the following years.
 By 1958 they are living at 7 Meadowbrook Road and Frederick is listed as an attendant at Fairfield State Hospital (also known as Fairfield Hills Hospital) a state psychiatric hospital which operated from 1931 to 1995 in Newtown.
 Alpha probably worked at Center/East Ridge School in Ridgefield before Veterans' Park School was built in 1955.
 A 1964 Danbury city directory lists Alpha as teaching at Veterans Park School.
 By 1982 she has retired.

 Frederick passed away on November 13, 1966.
 Alpha continued to live at Meadowbrook Road until she died on December 6,1997.
 Both are buried in Wooster Cemetery, which is located near WCSU’s main campus.